 Casual, cheeky, with an extra pinch of fun, Lazy Su features a perfectly executed mash up of Korean, Japanese and American cuisines.
-Think sushi tacos, jackfruit bulgogi bao, wagyu cheesesteak spring roll, and buttermilk fried chicken ramen.
+Think sushi tacos, peking duck bao, wagyu cheesesteak spring roll, and buttermilk Japanese roast chicken.

 With a retro-chic fit out, Tetris lightboxes detailing the spirits list and a wall of lucky cats - Lazy Su has been a local spot for tasty eats and Instagram-worthy shots.

-The restaurant also offers a banquet, with either seven or eight of their best dishes from just $49pp.
+The restaurant also offers a banquet, with either seven or eight of their best dishes from just $59pp.
 You can also choose from their extensive list of mouthwatering food options.

 Located at 1/9 Lonsdale St, Braddon

 Open for dinner Tuesday to Thursday 5pm to 10pm, Friday to Sunday 5.30pm to 11pm; and lunch Friday to Sunday 12pm - 3pm